srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 ````/content/filename = filename.
 However, the reviewers````

 *Solution*
-Add a sentence at the beginning of the *Setting up the environment section* in each notebook:
+The following sentence has been added at the beginning of the *Setting up the environment section* in each notebook:
-"This code was developed in Google Colab.
-Colab includes many pre-installed libraries and sets /content/ as the default directory, meaning you can access files directly by their filename if you wish (e.g., filename instead of needing to specify /content/filename).
-This differs from local environments, where you'll often need to install libraries or specify full file paths."
+This notebook was developed in Google Colab.
+Colab includes many pre-installed libraries and sets `/content/` as the default directory, meaning you can access files directly by their filename if you wish (e.g., `filename` instead of needing to specify `/content/filename`).
+This differs from local environments, where you'll often need to install libraries or specify full file paths.

 ### 2.Pre-installing the required version of `click` when installing gTTs
 *Status*: Implement the new cell when removing the private token.
 Update the content in Chapter 5 with a short explanation and a code excerpt (about 5 lines altogether).